TezosTaqueria/taqueria-scaffold-nft/README.md

 ## Overview

-The NFT scaffold provides a minimal contract and react Dapp for publishing and viewing unique NFTs.
+The NFT scaffold provides a minimal contract and React dApp for publishing and viewing unique NFTs.
 This would be a good beginning point for an artist who wants to sell unique artpieces on their own website.

 ## Requirements